DartmouthAlphaFold/AlphaFold/README.md

     - Follow the desription in [AlphaFold Github](https://github.com/deepmind/alphafold).
 The [BFD](https://bfd.mmseqs.com/) database only has one version, and it is available in `/AlphaFoldDB`, so you don't need to update it.
 Downloading all other databases consumes around 800 GB.
 Make sure you have enough storage to host it.

-#### *Python scripts*

-- You need two scripts: `run_alphafold_singularity_gpu.py` and `visualize_alphafold_results.py`.
-The former runs AlphaFold, the later visualizes results.
-Both of them are available [here](https://github.com/DartmouthAlphaFold/AlphaFold).

-- Copy these files to your personal/lab folder and modify them as desired.

 ***

 ### **Set up**